 The RECEIVE_FREQ keyword shall be used to indicate that the values represent measurements of the received frequency.
 It is suitable for use with deep space ramped uplink if the TRANSMIT_FREQ is also exchanged.
 The keyword is indexed to accommodate a scenario in which multiple downlinks are used; it may also be used without an index where the frequency cannot be associated with a particular participant (e.g., in the case of a differenced Doppler shift measurement).
 The value associated with the RECEIVE_FREQ keyword shall be the average frequency observable over the INTEGRATION_INTERVAL specified in the metadata, at the measurement timetag.
 The interpretation of the timetag shall be determined by the combined settings of the TIMETAG_REF, INTEGRATION_REF, and INTEGRATION_INTERVAL keywords (see table 3-3 for a description of how the settings of these values affect the interpretation of the timetag).
 Correlation between the RECEIVE_FREQ and the associated TRANSMIT_FREQ may be determined via the use of an a priori estimate and should be resolved via the orbit determination process.
 The units for RECEIVE_FREQ shall be Hertz (Hz).
 The value shall be a double precision value (generally positive, but could be negative or zero if used with the ‘FREQ_OFFSET’ metadata keyword).

-Using the RECEIVE_FREQ, the instantaneous Doppler measurement is calculated as follows:
+Using the RECEIVE_FREQ, the instantaneous Doppler measurement in Hz is calculated as follows:

 Dm = ((Ft*tr)-Fr)